-The Montessori Method was founded by Dr. Maria Montessori (1870-1952), an Italian physician who worked with deprived inner-city children in the early 1900’s and had a particular genius for observing children as they really are rather than as adults wish them to be.
+The Montessori Method was founded by Dr. Maria Montessori (1870-1952), an Italian physician who worked with deprived inner-city children in the early 1900s and had a particular genius for observing children as they really are rather than as adults wish them to be.

 Dr. Montessori believed that no human being is educated by another person.
 The children come to feel that learning is a product of their own actions and experiences, not just the result of instruction received from a teacher.
 A truly educated individual continues learning long after his years in the classroom because he is motivated by a natural curiosity and love for knowledge.
 Dr. Montessori felt that the goal of early childhood education should not be to fill the child with facts from a pre-selected course of studies, but rather to cultivate a desire to learn.
-She developed an educational philosophy which focuses on the education of the whole child, with an emphasis on hands-on materials and a carefully prepared environment.
+She developed an educational philosophy that focuses on the education of the whole child, with an emphasis on hands-on materials and a carefully prepared environment.

 Montessori education is student-led and self-paced allowing children to take the time they need to fully understand each concept and meet their individualized learning goals.

 Seen less as an instructor and more as a guide, Montessori teachers facilitate each child’s individual growth, exploration, and participation.

 Montessori classrooms might look a little different than traditional classrooms with wood materials, floor mats, child-accessible work shelves, and real-life materials.
 By not using screens, flashing lights, or distracting decor, Montessori classrooms provide a peaceful environment for children to explore and learn.
 Montessori classrooms are simple in nature but carefully curated.

 Multi-aged classrooms create natural opportunities for independence, collaboration, and accountability while developing important social skills.